andregewert/ImageConverter/README.md

 # ImageConverter
 Creates c source files from images.

-Supports output as RGB-565 (16 Bits per pixel) and monochrome (1 Bit per pixel, height will be padded to a multiple of 8).
+Supports output as RGB-565 (16 Bits per pixel) and monochrome (1 Bit per pixel - since pixels will be grouped vertically, the height will be padded to a multiple of 8).

 This tool targets ArduBoy and Circuitmess Nibble development but should be useful for other environments, too.